code-shaper/code-shaper-website/docs/getting-started/create-a-new-repo.md

    - [NVM for MacOS](https://github.com/nvm-sh/nvm)
    - [NVM for Windows](https://github.com/coreybutler/nvm-windows)

+2. Make sure that you have some version of node installed on your machine.
+This is required to bootstrap an empty repo in the next step.
+Execute the following command on the command line: `node -v`.
+If it returns a node version, you are good.
+Otherwise run this command to install the latest
+   version: `nvm install --lts`.

-2. Make sure that you have an IDE installed that understands TypeScript.
+3. Make sure that you have an IDE installed that understands TypeScript.
    [Visual Studio Code](https://code.visualstudio.com/) (free) and [WebStorm](https://www.jetbrains.com/webstorm/) (paid) are both good choices.